open-sdg/open-sdg/docs/configuration.md

 ### site_config_form

 _Optional_: This setting controls the behavior of the site config form.
-The available the same as in the `indicator_config_form` described above.
+The available settings are the same as in the `indicator_config_form` described above.

 The default location for the site configuration page is `/config`.